makrai/notes/rogers2002-bertology.md

 * BERT cannot reason based on its world knowledge
   * can “guess” the affordances and properties of many objects, but
   * no information about their interactions
-    (e.g. it “knows” that people can walk into houses, and that houses are big, but it cannot infer that houses are bigger than people (Forbes+ 2019)
+    (eg it “knows” that people can walk into houses, and that houses are big, but it cannot infer that houses are bigger than people (Forbes+ 2019)
   * performance drops with the number of necessary inference steps
     * Zhou+ (2020) and Richardson and Sabharwal (2019)
-  * some of BERT’s success in factoid knowledge retrieval comes from learning stereotypical character combinations (Poerner+ 2019) e.g. a person with an Italian-sounding name is Italian
+  * some of BERT’s success in factoid knowledge retrieval comes from learning stereotypical character combinations (Poerner+ 2019) eg a person with an Italian-sounding name is Italian

 ## 3.4 Limitations